 4. Technology Used For MVP

 Tech Stack is the one that determines the overall cost of building your MVP.
 Joining hands with an MVP development company help you with the right tech stack.
-However, suppose you are hiring remote teams or a single developer for your MVP or even choosing to develop it on your own.

 5. Time Taken